hectorcaleromas/QCC/README.md

 # Performance of Distillation Protocols
 In this project we analyze the performance of different distillation protocols: BBPSSW, DEJMPS and EPL in the presence of environmental noise (depolarization) and gate errors, using the Netsquid simulator.
+An analysis of the results is provided in Calero_Mishra_Kumar.pdf.

 # run.py
 This is the main file to run simulations.
 It executes the shell file script.sh